reginaldbermillo/reginaldbermillo/README.md

 ### I'm a Front End Developer specialized in creating remarkable websites and applications

 - I'm currently looking for projects especially in React and Node.js 😬
-- As of the moment I'm studying Typescript.
+- As of the moment I'm studying Typescript and React Native.
 - My hobbies are playing basketball, watching NBA games and One Piece Anime.😎
 - I'm also an avid fan of Kobe Bryant and I love collecting rare and autograph nba cards and basketball jersey of the Black Mamba 😎